-You have the opportunity to expand your degree course and practical skills by completing a 12-month placement in your third year before returning for your final year of study.
-If you complete the placement you will graduate with a BSc Nutrition (Professional Practice) degree, highlighting the additional practical skills you’ve gained to prospective employers.
+Our course offers you the opportunity to undertake a 12-month placement in your third year before returning for a final year of study subject to availability.
+Completing the placement will mean you graduate with a BSc Nutrition (Professional Practice) degree, which highlights the additional practical skills you’ve gained to prospective employers.
 You’ll get plenty of support from our Employability Advisors, who’ll ensure you secure a placement that closely matches your interests.

-At the beginning of your course, you will review the basic sciences related to nutrition - molecular biology, biochemistry, physiology, human nutrition, food science and generic scientific and employability skills.
-As a second year student, you will explore advanced topics in nutrition, including the relationship between diet and health, nutrition through the human lifecycle, mechanisms by which diet influences human health and disease, food policy, and research and employability skills.
-In your final year, you will examine specialised topics in nutrition, including clinical nutrition, sport and exercise nutrition, and public health nutrition as well as carry out your own research.
+At the beginning of your course, you will review the basic sciences that underpins nutritional practice- molecular biology, biochemistry, physiology, human nutrition, and food science.
+As a second-year student, you will explore advanced topics in nutrition, including the relationship between diet and health, nutrition through the human lifecycle, food policy, nutritional biochemistry and nutritional research.
+In your final year, you will examine specialised topics in human nutrition, which are clinical nutrition, sport and exercise nutrition, and public health nutrition as well as carry out your own research.

 This module aims to provide you with the knowledge and understanding of human anatomy and physiology required to underpin your future learning.
 The unifying theme of homeostasis is used to show how a healthy structure and function are maintained and how failures of homeostasis can result in disease.